The Propagator Matrix Reloaded

 \section{Acknowledgements}

 I would first like to thank Jorge Santos for giving an idea that would later evolve to become this project, for comments on an earlier draft of this paper, for many insightful discussions, and for extraordinary PhD supervision in such difficult times.
-I would like to thank Stefan Hollands, Joaquim António, Ben Freivogel, Jan Pieter van der Schaar, and Victor Gorbenko for very useful discussions and comments.
+I would like to thank Stefan Hollands, Joaquim António, Ben Freivogel, Jan Pieter van der Schaar, Victor Gorbenko, Dimitrii Diakonov, and Kirill Bazarov for very useful discussions and comments.
 I would also like to thank Owain Salter Fitz-Gibbons for many late night discussions which, while often fruitless, were nevertheless insightful.
-Finally I would like to thank the Cambridge Trust from my Vice Chancellor's award to support my studies.
+Finally I would like to thank the Cambridge Trust from my Vice Chancellor's award and to Fundação para a Ciência e Tecnologia for the doctoral studentship to support my studies.

 \begin{appendix}